 Reed hesitated, though there was no reason to deny it.
 “Yeah, I’m looking for him.”

 Lighthorne nodded.
-“Since you’re a freshly minted hunter, you might not know that Salazar is trying to buddy up to the Russian Mafia.”
+“Okay, since you’re a freshly minted hunter, you’re probably not aware that Salazar is forging links with the Russian Mafia.”

 Reed hadn’t known that.
 But even if Lighthorne was trying to help him, it still rankled to be underrated by the top dog.
 “Look I might be newbie, but I’m not a damn candy ass.
 I don’t back down from a challenge.”
-His raised his voice.
-“I’m going to nail Salazar and you can take that to the bank.”
+He raised his voice to emphasize, “I’m going to nail Salazar and you can take that to the bank.”

 Lighthorne’s white teeth flashed in the darkness, as if he were aware of Reed’s reaction.
 He gave a two-fingered salute.
 “I wish you luck, Agent Harrison.
 Don’t get in my way.”

 Reed’s heart was pounding as he watched Lighthorne head toward a pick-up truck.
 The top hunter’s long-limbed gait was fast and fluid, as enjoyable to look at as the rest of him.
 He was dangerous and sexy.
 Reed didn’t doubt that men and women were queuing up to be with him.
-When he found himself speculating on the size of Lighthorne’s unfettered dick, he blanked the image.
+When he started to speculate on the size of Lighthorne’s unfettered dick, he blanked the image.